ryanajones/Markdown-Previewer/readme.md

 # Markdown Previewer

-You can use this app to preivew your markdown code while you write it.
+You can use this app to preview your markdown code results while you write it.
 This app uses reactJS.

 ### CodePen Link